 & over 65 more....

-ACADEMY APPLICANTS ARE FROM OVER 100 COLLEGES & UNIVERSITIES
+ALUMNI HAVE COME FROM OVER 100 COLLEGES & UNIVERSITIES

 We're thrilled to have Alumni from some of the top schools -- both Christian and secular.
 If that's not you, don't let it be intimidating, we believe that top entrepreneurs & innovators can be found anywhere -- including non-traditional paths.
 You don't have to be enrolled at a college or university, but as a general guideline we look for next generation leaders around the age of a traditional undergraduate or recent graduate (18-26).

-A SAMPLING OF THE 100+ SCHOOLS WHERE OUR ALUMNI STUDIED:
+A SAMPLING OF THE SCHOOLS REPRESENTED:

 The University of Chicago